void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 a lot of this already in progress, but I also have a lot more historical context than what is easily find-able.
-Keep in mind that out of respect for Juan's privacy, I am deliberately not revealing some information he chose to reveal to project maintainers.
-He may have left a sour taste with me, but he still has his right to privacy like anyone else, and if he wishes to share details of his personal life that is his decision and his alone.
+Keep in mind that out of respect for Juan's privacy, I am deliberately not revealing some information they chose to reveal to project maintainers.
+They may have left a sour taste with me, but they still have a right to privacy like anyone else, and if they wish to share details of their personal life, that is their decision and theirs alone.

-## How will the project survive with out xtraeme?
+## How will the project survive without xtraeme?

 Short: Like we have before.